FAQ About Children With Special Needs

 I would like to refer you to a booklet of information gathered by a homeschool mom, SIMPLY BETTER HANDWRITING by Pamela Vinson Aldrich.

-What attitudes and mannerisms should I cultivate in my own life as a parent of a “special needs” child?
+Q: What attitudes and mannerisms should I cultivate in my own life as a parent of a “special needs” child?

-The first word that comes to my mind is “patience.”
+A: The first word that comes to my mind is “patience.”
 However, I turned to some parents that struggle with this question on a daily basis.
 Here are some of the responses that they shared.
 An openness in dealing with the situation as a family affair.
-Understanding, help and support are essential from every member of the family.
+Understanding, help, and support are essential for every member of the family.
 Many parents are prone to have feelings of guilt and their attitude is relayed to other members of the family.
 It is not the fault of anyone.
 You are a good mom and/or a good dad.
 Do not let guilt come between you and your child.
 Because “special needs” children require enormous amounts of time, brothers and sisters may feel neglected.
 Working out time with the other children in the family is an enormous task and every member of the family must be involved in helping to make this time available.
 Mom needs a little attention and time as well.
 Dads often find it difficult to set realistic goals especially if the child is a son.
 A “special needs” son especially needs the role model he finds in dad.
-Children are tuned into moods and feelings of those around them.
+Children are tuned into the moods and feelings of those around them.
 Children with special needs are even more aware of this.
 Above all talk freely about the child’s problem.
-The child needs to know the truth in language he or she is able to understand.
+The child needs to know the truth in a language he or she is able to understand.
 They need to know that in spite of limitations they are loved and wanted.

-As I work daily with parents and “special needs” children I marvel at the love, care and time these parents share.
+As I work daily with parents and “special needs” children I marvel at the love, care, and time these parents share.
 It is as if God selected them to meet the needs of these special children.

 Suggested Homeschooling Resources